JohnLockwood/languagelearn/README.md

 ### Step 1

 * Here, move existing source to a branch under legacy, then...
+* Create two folders: frontend, backend

+# The One True Architecture

+# Front end:
-* Work through -- in TypeScript ([see this first](https://www.velotio.com/engineering-blog/real-time-react-app-built-using-aws-amplify-graphql)) -- the [React Amplify Tutorial](* Work through -- in TypeScript ([see this first](https://www.velotio.com/engineering-blog/real-time-react-app-built-using-aws-amplify-graphql)) -- the [React Amplify Tutorial](* Work through -- in TypeScript ([see this first](https://www.velotio.com/engineering-blog/real-time-react-app-built-using-aws-amplify-graphql)) -- the [React Amplify Tutorial](https://docs.amplify.aws/start/getting-started/installation/q/integration/react).
-When you get to the authentication part, consult [Amplify Material UI](https://www.npmjs.com/package/amplify-material-ui) and swap the imports and authenticator from there.
+* Work through -- in TypeScript ([see this first](https://www.velotio.com/engineering-blog/real-time-react-app-built-using-aws-amplify-graphql)) -- the [React Amplify Tutorial](https://docs.amplify.aws/start/getting-started/installation/q/integration/react).
+* When you get to the authentication part, consult [Amplify Material UI](https://www.npmjs.com/package/amplify-material-ui) and swap the imports and authenticator from there.
-* Do not do publish step, just get as far as Auth

-### Step 2
-* Before publishing, rework the data model for the admin
+* Don't add an API
+* Do set up Auth, or try to, and try the auth workflow
+  * Set up various Groups:
+    * Guest (allow)
+    * Registered
+    * Premium
+    * Admin

+# Back end
+* Restful using API Gateway and Lambda
+* SAM CLI for development

 ### Notes on Learning
 * Architectural choices especially around auth.
 Amplify looks like it can handle everything we need to do, albeit not as static pages.
 Search for "Amplify API Group authorization" or "Setup Authorization Rules" or see AmplifyAuthorizationByGroupsDoc.pdf in this directory.